Michigan-State-University/cias-api/README.md

 #### CORE LOGIC

+1. Problem is an object created to grouping interventions;
 1. Intervention is the core object.
 It acts as metadata in the process of harvesting data;
 1. Questions are data for intervention.
-Therefore intervention has got many questions;
+Therefore intervention has got many questions through question groups;
-1. The particular question contains a static fields and one dynamic data field;
+1. The particular question contains static fields and one dynamic data field;
-1. For every question, we create many answers which carry the same type and logic as question for which they are belonged to.
+1. For every question, we create many answers which carry the same type and logic as a question for which they are belonged to.

 #### PATTERNS